verboompj/Networking/Accelerated Networking & Performance Testing.md

 ## The goal is to setup an accelerated NIC using the CLI and do some network performance testing

-In the previous step-by-step : [IPv6 & IPv4 Dual Stack in Azure VNet](https://github.com/verboompj/Networking/blob/master/IPv6%20%26%20IPv4%20Dual%20Stack%20in%20Azure%20VNet.md) , we created 2 VMS in an Azure VNet running both IPv4 as well as IPv6 , so a Dual Stack network configuration.
+In the previous step-by-step : [IPv6 & IPv4 Dual Stack in Azure VNet](https://github.com/verboompj/Networking/blob/master/IPv6%20%26%20IPv4%20Dual%20Stack%20in%20Azure%20VNet.md) , I created 2 VMS in an Azure VNet running both IPv4 as well as IPv6 , so a Dual Stack network configuration.

 In this article i will show how to create an accelerated NIC and do some network performance testing between 2 VMS in 2 different subnets within a single azure VNet.